CIF Construction Shutdown: When Building Sites Close for Christmas and Summer

 Guides and reference articles written for the Ireland Working Day Calculator.

-The WRC clock starts on the date of the contravention, not the day you found out.
+The WRC clock usually starts on the date of the contravention, not the day you found out.
 That small detail catches people every day.

 The statutory minimums are only the starting point.
 Here are the thresholds and counting quirks that most often cause diary disasters.